AndrewLamWARC/react-state-demos/readme.md

 I draw my inspiration for this work from Jack Herrington's youtube series on state management libraries.

 Jack is an excellent teacher and his way of explaining difficult subjects is unmatched.
-The code used in his videos are made public so you can watch his videos, understand the concepts in it's original code context which allows you to follow his line of reasoning exactly.
+The code used in his videos are made public so you can watch his videos, understand the concepts in it's original context which allows you to follow his line of reasoning exactly.

 Please watch, support, like and subscribe to his channel to learn more about react, state managment and programming in general.